-- o Low per capita income, as the local economy is mainly based on subsistence agriculture, farming and fishing. - o Scarcity or absence of basic infrastructure, such as electricity, water and access roads. - o Low population density and distance (spatial or affective) between population clusters. - Underdeveloped social services, such as healthcare and education.
-0 - o Lack of adequately educated and trained technicians, and high potential for those trained to migrate due to lack of opportunities and low salaries in rural areas, or to start their own companies [McMahon]. - High cost of Internet access [Mathee].
-0 - o Harsh environments leading to failure in electronic communication devices [Johnson].
+- o Low per capita income, as the local economy is mainly based on subsistence agriculture, farming and fishing. - o Scarcity or absence of basic infrastructure, such as electricity, water and access roads. - o Low population density and distance (spatial or affective) between population clusters. - o Underdeveloped social services, such as healthcare and education. - Lack of adequately educated and trained technicians, and high 0 potential for those (few) trained to leave the community incentivized by better opportunities, higher salaries or the possibility to start their own companies [McMahon]. - o High cost of Internet access [Mathee]. - o Harsh environments leading to failure in electronic communication devices [Johnson\a], which reduces the reliability of the network.

-However, the proliferation of urban Community Networks, where scarcity of spectrum, scale, and heterogeneity of devices pose certain challenges to their stability and the services they aim to provide, has fuelled the creation of low-cost, low-consumption, lowcomplexity off-the-shelf wireless devices.
+Some of these factors challenge the stability of Alternative Networks and the services they provide: scarcity of spectrum, scale, and heterogeneity of devices.
+However, the proliferation of Alternative Networks [Baig] has fuelled the creation of low-cost, lowconsumption, low-complexity off-the-shelf wireless devices.
 These devices can simplify the deployment and maintenance of alternative infrastructures in rural areas.